microsoft/Microsoft.IO.RecyclableMemoryStream/README.md

 }
 ```

-Note that `RecyclableMemoryStreamManager` should be declared once and it will live for the entire process–this is the pool.
+Note that `RecyclableMemoryStreamManager` should typically be declared once and it will live for the entire process – this is the pool.
 It is perfectly fine to use multiple pools if you desire.

 To facilitate easier debugging, you can optionally provide a string tag, which serves as a human-readable identifier for the stream.
 In practice, I’ve usually used something like `"ClassName.MethodName"` for this, but it can be whatever you want.
 Each stream also has a GUID to provide absolute identity if needed, but the tag is usually sufficient.